AMDmi3/aesqlapius/README.md

 queries as plain methods.
-It handles arguments (pass positional or keyword arguments as you like, default values are also handled) and output types and patterns (you may specify whether a method returns iterator, list, dict (TODO) of rows, or a single row, where row may be represented as a tuple, list, dict, single value or a custom type such as a dataclass).
+It handles arguments (pass positional or keyword arguments as you like, default values are also handled) and output types and patterns (you may specify whether a method returns iterator, list, dict of rows, or a single row, where row may be represented as a tuple, list, dict, single value or a custom type such as a dataclass).